chetan-rns/gitops-demo/README.md

 # gitops-demo

-Repository with a sample application deployment and OpenShift cluster configuration resources.
+Sample GitOps repository with a simplified directory layout.